Siouxsie and the Banshees: Legacy

-The Banshees have been hailed by other acts.
+The Banshees have been praised by other acts.
 Thom Yorke said that seeing Siouxsie on stage in concert in 1985 inspired him to become a performer.
 Radiohead cited McGeoch-era Siouxsie records when mentioning the recording of the song "There There", and rehearsed Banshees' material prior to their 2008 tour.
-Jeff Buckley, who took inspiration from several female vocalists, covered "Killing Time" (from the Boomerang album) on various occasions.
-Buckley also owned all the Banshees' albums in his record collection.
+Jeff Buckley, who said during a press conference in Lyon, France in March 1995, "Siouxsie, I have much of her influence in my voice", covered "Killing Time" (from the Boomerang album) on various occasions.
+Buckley also owned all the Banshees' albums.
 When asked what were his influences, Buckley replied: "I grew up for the 1960s, early 1970s, 1980s, so I observed Joni Mitchell, I observed the Smiths and Siouxsie and the Banshees.
 That turns me on completely".
 Suede singer Brett Anderson named Juju as one of his favourite records.
 Red Hot Chili Peppers performed "Christine" in concert, and their guitarist John Frusciante cited the Banshees in interviews.
 Garbage singer Shirley Manson stated, "I learned how to sing listening to The Scream and Kaleidoscope".
 Siouxsie has also been praised by other female singers including PJ Harvey and Courtney Love.
 PJ Harvey has stated, "It's hard to beat Siouxsie Sioux, in terms of live performance.
 She is so exciting to watch, so full of energy and human raw quality", and selected Siouxsie's album Anima Animus in her top 10 albums of 1999.
 The band had a strong effect on two important trip hop acts.
 Tricky covered "Tattoo" to open his second album, Nearly God; the original 1983 proto-trip-hop version of that song aided Tricky in the creation of his style.
 Massive Attack heavily sampled "Metal Postcard" on the song "Superpredators (Metal Postcard)", recorded prior to their Mezzanine album.
 Air's Jean-Benoît Dunckel cited the group as one of his three main influences.
 Billy Corgan of the Smashing Pumpkins cited the Banshees as an important influence on his music.
 Faith No More covered "Switch" in concert and cited The Scream as one of their influences.